edgedb/edgedb-java/docs/datamodeling.rst

 You can specify a constructor as a target for deserialization with the ``@EdgeDBDeserializer`` annotation.
 A deserializer has 2 valid modes of
-operation: enumeration consumers, and value consumers.
+operation: enumeration consumers or value consumers.

 Enumerator consumer
 ^^^^^^^^^^^^^^^^^^^